|Meet our Governors|

 - Governor Visits reports to be completed by individual governors and report to full Governing Body.

-Meet: Annually or as required
+To meet annually or as required

 - To consider the admissions policy for the school and support the Head Teacher in process/consultation in its implementation.